rvedotrc/cfn-delete-stack-helper/README.md

 Future development
 ------------------

- * probably: deletion failure prediction (for certain kinds of resources only; for example, non-empty S3 buckets)
+ * maybe: more failure prediction
- * maybe: advising on resources which, if deleted and manually re-created, won't get the same ID (maybe)
+ * maybe: advising on resources which, if deleted (and then you wanted to repair the damage by manually re-creating them), won't get the same ID
  * maybe: machine-readable output
  * maybe: batch mode